Maryam1362/GA-FinalProjectNew/Readme.md

 How to set it up on your local machine :

 1. clone the repo.
-2. Run the npm install.
+2. Run npm install.
+3. Run nodemon server.js from command line
-3. open the port 8081.
+4. open port 8081.